quixio/quix-streams/docs/groupby.md

 ### Repartitioning By Changing Keys

-A `GroupBy` for Kafka is simply reorganizing your messages by changing their message keys so that the respective data we wish to operate on shows up on the same partition.
+A `GroupBy` for Kafka simply regroups messages by changing their message keys based on some aspect of their message value.

-This allows you to perform things like stateful aggregations similar to our `SUM()` example above.
+This enables stateful aggregations similar to our `SUM()` example above.

-In this case, it's easier to understand with an example, like the one below:
+In this case, it's easier to understand with an example, as seen below.

-## A Kafka "GroupBy" Example
+## Revisiting the SQL "GroupBy" Example

-### The Situation
+### Data as Kafka Messages

-Imagine you have the same data from the [SQL example above](#a-groupby-example-using-sql), only now each row of the table is instead a message.
+Imagine you have the same data from the [SQL example above](#a-sql-groupby-example), only now each row of the table is instead a Kafka message.

 The message key is `store_id`, and the `item` and `quantity` columns are in the message value: